VegaDeftwing/OpGuidesHugoSrc/content/Design/dacadc.md

 <img src="/nonfree/blog/comountainsvg.svg" alt=" " width="100%">
 {{< smalltext >}}SVG result after tracing{{< /smalltext >}}
 {{< /columns >}}
-Heads up, this will take a long time on high resolution, large images, and produce much larger vector files.
-The input image here is a 3.2MB JPEG, the output is a 17.9Mb SVG.
+Heads up, this will take a long time on high resolution, large images, and produce **much** larger vector files.
+The input image here is a 3.2MB JPEG, the output is a <u>17.9Mb</u> SVG!
 This is largely because this is the worst possible way to use an SVG.
-As for settings, this was done with multiple scans → Colors with 10, stacked scans, optimize of 5.00, smooth corners of 1.24, and spectkles of 9.
-Also, the output will likely have some gaps letting the background color show though- so it may look different on a dark or light background.
-If effect this is your goal, please just use a posterize effect.
-It'll be much more optimized and probably look better.
 So why show it?
 The cool thing here is that you could easily delete one color, or pull out just one as a trace.

+{{< smalltext >}}In Inkscape, this was done with "multiple scans → Colors" with 10, stacked scans, optimize of 5.00, smooth corners of 1.24, and spectkles of 9.
+Also, the output will likely have some gaps letting the background color show though- so it may look different on a dark or light background.
+When done, all the layers will be grouped by default in Inkscape.
+To get at the individual layers right click→ungroup.
+If this effect alone this is your goal, <u>please consider using a [posterize effect](https://en.wikipedia.org/wiki/Posterization)</u>.
+It'll be much more optimized and probably look better.{{< /smalltext >}}

 <div style="">
 {{< columns >}}
 <img src="/nonfree/blog/comountainsvg3.svg" alt=" " style="background-color: #fff;">
 {{< smalltext >}}SVG with only some of the cool tone layers remainig{{< /smalltext >}}

 <--->

 <div id="demoElement"></div>
-{{< smalltext >}}SVG with animation{{< /smalltext >}}
+{{< smalltext >}}SVG with animation using [pablo.js](http://pablojs.com){{< /smalltext >}}

 {{< /columns >}}
 </div>